jackbui0209/FIT-1008-Review/README.md

-This folder includes all nesscessary code files for W1 overview
+This folder includes all necessary code files for Unit's overview